grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 | `azuremonitor` | [Azure Monitor](/cloud/integrations/cloud-apm/azure-monitor)                     | [Azure supported regions](/cloud/integrations/cloud-apm/azure-monitor#supported-regions) |
 | `prometheus`   | [Prometheus Remote Write](/cloud/integrations/cloud-apm/prometheus-remote-write) | Not applicable                                                                           |

 This list will be expanded in the future.
-Please [contact us](https://k6.io/contact) if you would like an integration that isn't currently listed.
+Please [contact us](https://k6.io/contact) if you would like to see a particular integration.

 ## Configuration Parameters